-According to Jolie Kerr, cleaning expert and advise columnist: “When a drink stain happens, whether it's red wine, dark beer, coffee, colorful cocktails, or fruit juice, you always want to deal with the stain as it happens.”
+According to Jolie Kerr, cleaning expert and advice columnist: “When a drink stain happens, whether it's red wine, dark beer, coffee, colorful cocktails, or fruit juice, you always want to deal with the stain as it happens.”
 And that right there is the first line of defense: prompt action.

 If you’ve got a more serious coffee spill on your hands, your work isn’t done.
-Use a sponge to apply rubbing alcohol to the stain, working from the center.
-Then, do soak the stain in at least a quart of water with a tablespoon of an enzyme cleaner, and then wash as you normally would.
+Use a sponge to apply rubbing alcohol to the stain, working outward from the center.
+Then, soak the stain in at least a quart of water with a tablespoon of an enzyme cleaner, and then wash as you normally would.

 It's here: Our game-changing guide to everyone's favorite room in the house.
 Your Do-Anything Kitchen gathers the smartest ideas and savviest tricks—from our community, test kitchen, and cooks we love—to help transform your space into its best self.